OpenKH/OpenKh/docs/bbs/file/type/mission.md

 Presents are rewards you receive after the battle phase is over.

-The type of present to receive.
-Presents cannot give you debug commands or abilities/enchantments.
+This field controls the type of present to receive.

+Presents cannot give you **debug commands or abilities/enchantments**.
+Giving command styles out of order can also result in a crash.

 Trying to give items that don't belong to the specific character result in a crash.

+**It is possible to get two presents of the same type.**

 | Value | Description
 |--------|-------